redhat-et/llm-agents/react_agent/README.md

 4. Run `ollama serve`.
 If you get an error like "Port 11434 already in use" then Ollama is running and you can move to the next step.

-5. In a new terminal, run `poetry run mlflow server` to spin up a local MLFlow tracking server.
-This will run a local instance of MLFlow on your system to log the traces/outputs of the agent application.
+5. In a new terminal, run `poetry run mlflow server` to spin up a local [MLFlow](https://mlflow.org/) tracking server.
+MlFlow is an open source tool for managing the Machine Learning Lifecycle and we are using it to log the traces/outputs of the LLM agent application.
 Update the `.env` by setting: a) `MLFLOW_TRACKING_URI` to the local server URL, b) `MLFLOW_TRACKING_TOKEN` can be commented out if using a local instance, c) `MLFLOW_EXPERIMENT_NAME` to your given experiment name.
 If you wish to use your own hosted MLFlow deployment, ensure to update the `.env` with their respective values.
 Navigate to the MLFlow URL to view the MLFlow UI and you will see the outputs being logged under the experiment name `ReAct Agent` -> click on the `Traces` tab.

+6. If you wish to deploy your own MLFlow application on an OpenShift/Kubernetes cluster, you can view the GitHub repo [here](https://github.com/redhat-et/mlflow-openshift).
+This repo contains all the code and documentation neded for setting up the MLFlow application.

-6. In a new terminal, run `poetry run python react_agent/api.py` to spin up the agent API server.
+7. In a new terminal, run `poetry run python react_agent/api.py` to spin up the agent API server.

-7. Congrats!
+8. Congrats!
 You now have a ReAct agent server running locally! 🥳 If you would like to setup a simple UI to interact with the agent server you can find more details on setting up a Streamlit UI application [here](https://github.com/redhat-et/llm-agents/tree/main/streamlit/README.md).

 ## Adding Tools for the ReAct agent